Managing Finances and Covering the Mortgage During Cancer Treatment

 As medical debts pile up, housing insecurity grows.
 No one should have to face this kind of financial anxiety to keep their household afloat during cancer treatment, but many do.

-This guide will help people with cancer and their advocates understand the financial support available to help ease seemingly insurmountable financial burdens.
+This guide helps people with cancer and their advocates find financial support when costs feel impossible to manage.

 Cancer and Finance in Focus